anyaevostinar/anyaevostinar.github.io/classes/111-w26/prep-python.md

 * What is the difference between and algorithm and a program?
 (1-2 sentences)
 * What does the `print` function do?
 * How do you write a comment in Python and why would you?

+* You should also try to join the class' Gradescope so that you are ready for the in-class lab